getindata/kedro-airflow-k8s/docs/source/01_introduction/01_intro.md

 it can be started on any Kubernetes cluster.
 The code to execute is stored inside docker images that cover not only the source itself, but all the libraries and entire execution environment.
-Portability is also one of key Kedro aspects, as the pipelines must be versionable and packagebale.
+Portability is also one of key Kedro aspects, as the pipelines must be versionable and shippable in a containerized form.
 Kedro, with [Kedro-docker](https://github.com/quantumblacklabs/kedro-docker) plugin do a fantastic job to achieve this and Airflow looks like a nice add-on to run the pipelines on powerful remote Kubernetes clusters.